NEOCompToronto/NEOCompetition/GPOW.md

 The network, since genesis, has a list of the types of predefined **GPoW Tasks**.
 Every instance *t* of any GPoW Task *T* is a mathmatic problem, which

 1. The initiator of *t* can be any node in the network, normal node or malicious node.
-For some Ts, input parameter vector \vec(r) is mandatory or optional.
+For some Ts, input parameter vector $\vec(r)$ is mandatory or optional.

    ​